 Plagiarism Policy: Plagiarism is taking the words or ideas of someone else and presenting them as your own.
 This will not be tolerated.
 Copying HW from a peer, copying Internet sources, or any other form of plagiarism will result in an immediate zero for the assignment in question.
 Repeated plagiarism will be met with more serious penalties.
 The first offence will result in a zero for the assignment; your parents and grade administrator will be contacted.
 The second offence (in this class or another) will result in the same consequences, plus (as per The Student Handbook) you may fail the course.
 In addition, eligibility for the Honors Society or AP English may be damaged.
 Plagiarism is contra-education.

 You can expect many reading quizzes in my class.
 Reading quizzes are designed to gage if completed the required reading as well as how well you read.
 You will have a reading quiz at the START of class; latecomers are not guaranteed a make up quiz.
 Questions are generally worth 5 points and most quizzes are out of 25 points.
 You cannot pass my quizzes by reading online summaries.
 You have THREE days to make up a quiz if you were absent.
 See the absence policy.
 If we have more than 10 quizzes during the semester, I usually drop the lowest score.
 Any eyes caught wandering get an automatic 0.
 Allowing someone to copy will also receive a 0.

-Late essays or projects lose half a grade per day late and will not be accepted after two weeks of due date.
-Projects are generally are worth 100-200 points.
+Late essays or projects lose half a grade per day late and will not be accepted after one week after due date.
+Essays and Projects are generally worth 100 points.
 They are submitted to turnitin.com.
 Extra credit (2 points on final grade of essay or project) is given to students who utilize the Writing Center.
-Be sure to have your first draft signed with a time in and time out; hand in this draft with other materials requested.
+Be sure to have a slip signed with the a time in and time out; hand in this draft with other materials requested.
 There should be clear revisions for extra credit.
 Also, write summary of your experience and how/if it helped your writing.

 Short Term Assignments: Homework / Classwork

 Unless otherwise notes, HW and CW is worth 10 points. √+ (9-10 pts), √ (7-8 pts), √- (5-6 pts), inc (1-4).
 HW is due the class session after it was assigned unless otherwise noted.
 It is collected at the START of class.
 It is not to be completed during class.
 It’s never okay to copy a friend’s work.
 Late homework will either not be accepted or will lose points.
 Be sure that you print before class so you don’t lose ORPs.
 Late is any time after I collect it at the start of class.

 · Homework that is an extension of the day’s lesson may be accepted late but at a one grade loss penalty and will NOT be accepted beyond three days.